 The bill amends section 54-06-14.7 of the North Dakota Century Code to establish a state leave sharing program for permanent state employees.
 This program allows employees to donate their accrued annual and sick leave to colleagues who are facing severe, extreme, or life-threatening conditions, or who are caring for an immediate relative or household member in similar circumstances.
-The bill specifies that temporary or contracted employees with limited-term appointments are not eligible to participate in this program.
-Additionally, it sets a limit on the use of donated leave to four months within any twelve-month period and stipulates that employees cannot retain leave beyond the occurrence that necessitated the leave.
+The bill specifies that temporary or contracted employees with limited-term appointments are not eligible to participate, and it limits the use of donated leave to a maximum of four months within any twelve-month period.

 Statutes affected: INTRODUCED: 54-06-14.7